St. Philips Chambers

 Serious Sexual Offences

-Ben is currently junior Crown counsel in a large-scale child abuse case, involving numerous defendants and complainants and significant quantities of complex unused material.
+Ben also prosecutes such cases and has previously acted as junior Crown counsel in a series of large-scale child abuse cases, involving numerous defendants and complainants and significant quantities of complex material.

-He was led by Stephen Linehan QC in the defence of a man in his mid-90s facing sexual allegations dating back to the 1930s, concerning his natural daughters as well as pupils of both sexes who attended a school for maladjusted children which he ran as proprietor and headmaster.
-The Defendant had been prosecuted, and acquitted, several times in the 1970s & 80s, giving rise to disclosure issues and abuse arguments.
-The Defendant was also, given his age, beset by a range of mental and physical frailties, giving rise to separate abuse arguments.
+Ben was previously led by Stephen Linehan KC in the defence of a man in his mid-90s facing sexual allegations dating back to the 1930s, concerning alleged rape of his natural daughters as well as pupils of both sexes who attended a school for maladjusted children which the defendant ran as proprietor and headmaster.

 Environmental

-Ben was privately-instructed junior defence counsel in a major prosecution by the Environment Agency concerning a series of major fires at the largest covered recycling plant in Europe.
+Ben is experienced in major prosecutions brought by the Environment Agency concerning pollution of water, land and air.
 He has acted in many private prosecutions brought by statutory water undertakers Severn Trent Water and United Utilities, for offences committed by businesses in relation to the sewerage network.
-He has acted for Local Authorities on many occasions, including prosecuting a metalworking company for breaches of a Noise Abatement notice, involving complex scientific evidence on noise attenuation and wide-ranging legal argument.
+He has acted for Local Authorities on many occasions.
+He regularly represents, including major multi-billion pound housebuilders, in Environmental matters.

 Health & Safety, Corporate & Gross Negligence Manslaughter